m4jken/avoidtheasteroids/README.md

 # avoidtheasteroids
 started a game, gather points by staying alive.

 School project that didnt get finished, planned on adding lazers and multiplayer but never got that far.
-Maybe this semester...
+Maybe next semester...

 Cant remeber all of the credits, but here are some of them atleast: asteroid explosions: https://opengameart.org/content/big-explosion